What is a Normal Sleep Pattern? What is Insomnia?

 Waking up in-between cycles isn't a problem, but waking up and having trouble getting back to sleep -- that's a problem.

-4. Insomnia Symptoms
+4. What are Insomnia Symptoms?

 Insomnia is difficulty falling asleep or staying asleep.